nbarba/py3DRec/README.md

 # py3DRec
-3D reconstruction from uncalibrated images
+This repo contains code to perform 3D reconstruction from a series of uncalibrated images.